-PP: First things first, how did you wind up involved in the promotional product industry?
+PP: First things first, how did you wind up involved in the promotional products industry?

 JJ: The opportunity ended up being a logical progression from other roles at Michelin within the Travel and Lifestyles group.
 Previous assignments with publishing and licensed merchandise groups had been about a way to connect with consumers not currently in the market for new tires, and promotional products were a great connector, too.
-Everyone loves the Michelin Man, and we had a great time creating merchandise to connect him with his fans, and communicate brand messaging.
-Like many Global 500 companies, we looked to traditional distributors to help us develop product that was safe, compliant, and manufactured consistent with our CSR positioning.
+Everyone loves the Michelin Man, and we had a great time creating merchandise to connect him with his fans and communicate the brand message.
+Like many Global 500 companies, we looked to traditional distributors to help us develop a product that was safe, compliant, and manufactured consistently with our CSR positioning.